-Preferences configurable on this page are taken into account when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
+Preferences configurable on this page help you enforce code syntax style — how to use interchangeable language syntax constructions.
+These preferences are taken into account when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
 They can also be applied to the existing code by using code cleanup with the corresponding settings.

 The preference in this section defines whether apostrophe (') or quote (") should be used as a quote symbol.